GateNLP/gate-lf-python-data/docs/index.md

 ## Requirements

 Requirements:
-* Python 3 - this does not work with python 2.x!
+* Python 3.5 or later - this does not work with python 2.x!
 * Python package `numpy`

 ## Overview of the documentation: